+Describe Thyrisis by Arnold as an elegy.

+MULTIPLE CHOICE QUESTIONS

-- 1. The Victorian Age can be called the age of
+8 The Victorian Age can be called the age of

-- a) Faith
+a) Faith

-- b) Doubt
+b) Doubt

-- c) Revolution
+c) Revolution

-- d) Romance
+d) Romance

-- 2. Which is the best known poem of Tennyson?
+â Which is the best known poem of Tennyson?

-- a) In Memoriam
+a) In Memoriam

-- b) The Princess
+b) The Princess

-- c) Idylles of the King
+c) Idylles of the King

-- d) Enocj Garden
+d) Enocj Garden

-- 3. Who is the most representative poet of the Victorian age?
+Who is the most representative poet of the Victorian age?

-- a) Arnold
+a) Arnold

-- b) Browning
+b) Browning

-- c) Swinburne
+( c) Swinburne

-- d) Tennyson

-- 4. "Knowledge comes but wisdom lingers"
+4. "Knowledge comes but wisdom lingers"